 Dr. Robin Page, Texas A&M Health Science Center, College of Nursing

 AAL recognizes the achievement of CAAMP scholars by awarding a certificate of completion.
-In addition, CAAMP includes continuing education credit through the American Dental Association CERP, the Accreditation Council for Pharmacy Education, the American Nurses Credentialing Center’s Commission on Accreditation (ANCC), the American Dental Association CERP and the Academy of General Dentistry PACE program.
+In addition, CAAMP includes continuing education credit through the American Dental Association CERP, the Accreditation Council for Pharmacy Education, the American Nurses Credentialing Center’s Commission on Accreditation (ANCC).